drtaiki/GitHubTracker/README.md

 ## Important

-In your website if you do have it uploaded, make sure you have my name on the page, anywhere.
+In your website if you do have it uploaded, make sure you have my name on the page, anywhere for credits.